antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

 ---

 * In the upper right corner is a text box **Change gene**.
 Change the gene to a different gene that you can find in the description of the study, or that you yourself wonder about.
 Click the Change Gene button under the textbox.
-* By a slight adjustment of the graph, sometimes we can get different insights.
-Change under Group Separations **use track: pid_drug**.
-Which drug works best to downregulate this gene?
-Do any of the patients have remarkable results?
 <br><br>